 I think the kids even felt it…or they thought it was a fun place to play!
 Either-way, they spent ages making up a game on the front steps.
 I just love watching them use their imagination, and a few bamboo poles, to entertain themselves in front of an 11th century ruin!
 What a childhood!

 Our time in Bagan was special.
 We left feeling relaxed and rejuvenated.
 It’s somewhere that already calls me back, but I’m sure it’ll be very different by the time we’re able to visit again.
 I’m so grateful for these travel opportunities, and the ability to share this part of the world with the girls, before it changes forever.

 This was the only reasonably priced hotel with a pool, and we used the pool enough to be worth the cost of the hotel room!
 The rooms were also huge, with a queen bed, single bed and a seating area.
 There was plenty of room on the floor for an extra child (an extra bed was a whopping $20/night, so the kids slept on the floor!).
 Breakfast was good, with something different offered every day, and the pool was refreshing in the afternoon.
+(It was actually one of the best breakfasts we came across in all of SE Asia!).
 The pool isn’t heated, and is in the shade from about 2pm onward, but this didn’t stop the kids from enjoying it.
 Plus, the shade meant we didn’t need to worry about sunscreen, hats and sunshirts.
 You can find the hotel here!